gwu-libraries/sfm-ui/docs/collections.rst

 details.

 Collection types
-  * `Twitter user timeline`_: Collect tweets from specific Twitter handles
+  * `Twitter user timeline`_: Collect tweets from specific Twitter accounts
-  * `Twitter search`_: Collects tweets by user-chosen criteria from a sample of recent tweets
+  * `Twitter search`_: Collects tweets by a user-provided search query from recent tweets
-  * `Twitter sample`_: Collects a Twitter provided stream of all tweets in real time.
+  * `Twitter sample`_: Collects a Twitter provided stream of a subset of all tweets in real time.
-  * `Twitter filter`_: Collects tweets by user-chosen criteria from a stream of tweets in real time.
+  * `Twitter filter`_: Collects tweets by user-provided criteria from a stream of tweets in real time.
-  * `Flickr user`_: Collects posts and photos from specific Flickr handles
+  * `Flickr user`_: Collects posts and photos from specific Flickr accounts
   * `Weibo timeline`_: Collects posts from the user and the user's friends
-  * `Tumblr blog posts`_: Collects blog posts from specific Tumblr Handles
+  * `Tumblr blog posts`_: Collects blog posts from specific Tumblr blogs
-  * `Collecting Web resources`_: Secondary collections of resources linked to in social media posts.
+  * `Collecting Web resources`_: Secondary collections of resources linked to or embedded in social media posts.

 .. _Twitter user timeline: